 A stunning and delicious flowering brassica.

-Just like regular Tatsoi, but with flair.
+The same tenderness and mild taste as regular Tatsoi, but with rippled flair.

 This tender green doubles as a baby leaf and a loose Chinese cabbage.